UniCredit CEO steps down in clash with board

 News of Mustier’s departure is seen easing a potential tie-up, after UniCredit named as chairman elect Pier Carlo Padoan, the former Italian economy minister who oversaw MPS’ bailout.

-UniCredit said Padoan and the board would now look for a CEO replacement.
+UniCredit said Padoan and the board would now look for a CEO replacement, both inside and outside the bank.

+Head hunter Spencer Stuart is helping with the selection process.
+The Italian press has listed among potential candidates Mediobanca CEO Alberto Nagel and former MPS chief Marco Morelli, as well as UniCredit director Diego De Giorgi, the bank’s co-chief operating officer Carlo Vivaldi and Francesco Giordano, co-CEO of commercial banking for western Europe.

 UniCredit is the latest major European bank to announce a CEO departure this year, with Credit Suisse, UBS, ING, Commerzbank and Lloyds all making leadership changes.